 I used to use sugar to calm my emotions and deal with daily stressers.
-Because I’m naturally very small-framed with a high metabolism, I never gained weight, so I never knew there was a problem…until autoimmune problems kicked in.
+Because I’m naturally very small-framed with a high metabolism, I never gained weight.
+So I never knew there was a problem…until autoimmune problems kicked in.

-Hibiscus has a rather tart flavor and took several brews to get used to the flavor of this tea without sugar, however, eventually I began to enjoy it.
-Its tart, yet fruity flavor felt like a great substitute for fruit juice as it still gave a fruity flavor reminiscent of something that would contain sugar.
+Hibiscus has a tart flavor and took me consuming several brews to get used to it without sugar, however, eventually I began to enjoy it.
+Its tart, yet fruity flavor was a great substitute for fruit juice; it still gave a fruity flavor reminiscent of something that would contain sugar.
 It can also be batch brewed ahead of time and consumed for days.
 Especially refreshing iced in the summertime, try this herbal tea to see if it works for you…

 **Please note that in the recipe below, I included an option for sweetening hibiscus tea, for the people who wanted it, however if using for sugar cravings then leave out any sweetener or cinnamon.**

 Hopefully you can get your sugar cravings under control, it’s so worth it for your health!

 - Bring water to a boil.
 Add hibiscus and optional cinnamon and steep for 10-20 minutes (depending on how strong you want the hibiscus flavor; I do 20 minutes).
 Strain.
 Mix in sugar if desired.
 Allow to cool.
 Serve over ice.